smartzplatform/tech-docs/Technical_WP_EN.md

 Implementation of the [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) standard -, the token interface standard:
  - [Source code of the constructor](https://github.com/smartzplatform/SDK/blob/master/constructor_examples/erc20_token_constructor.py)

-As the implementation of this standard, the implementation from the [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-solidity/) library, most popular at the moment, is chosen.
+The implementation from the [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-solidity/) library (currently most popular) is chosen for this standard.
 The token contracts from this library are covered by tests, well tested by the community and used as a basis in the vast majority of tokens released.

 Often, a simple implementation of the ERC20 standard is not enough, so the following additional possibilities can be added to the contract in the ERC20 token constructor:
 - releasing tokens (with the option of specifying the maximum number of tokens)
 - burning tokens
 - temporary stopping the circulation of tokens

-The implementation of additional possibilities is also taken from the OpenZeppelin Solidity library (see contracts [MintableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/MintableToken.sol), [CappedToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/CappedToken.sol), [BurnableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/BurnableToken.sol), [PausableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/PausableToken.sol)).
+The implementation of additional possibilities is also taken from the OpenZeppelin Solidity library (see [MintableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/MintableToken.sol), [CappedToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/CappedToken.sol), [BurnableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/BurnableToken.sol), [PausableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/PausableToken.sol) contracts).

 ## Lease

-Contract for leasing premises for ether.
+Property lease agreement for ether.

 The source code:
 - [Contract](https://github.com/smartzplatform/contracts/blob/master/contracts/booking/Booking.sol)